For quite some time now, debates about whether or not it is safe to have our children vaccinated have divided the parenting community.

 Your Call as a Parent

-Every parent wants to keep his or her child protected, especially against serious, sometimes deadly diseases.
+Every parent wants to keep her child protected, especially against serious, sometimes deadly diseases.
 We always can’t keep an eye on what our children might get from the environment.

-According to World Health Organization (WHO), twenty-seven out of 1,000 Filipino children do not get past their fifth birthday and the leading cause of children’s death under 5 years old are mostly infectious diseases, which include pneumonia, diarrhea, and malaria- diseases that can be prevented through proper nutrition, care, and vaccination.
-(Read More: Under-5 mortality rate)
+According to World Health Organization (WHO), twenty-seven out of 1,000 Filipino children do not get past their fifth birthday and the leading cause of children’s death under 5 years old are mostly infectious diseases, which include pneumonia, diarrhea, and malaria — diseases that can be prevented through proper nutrition, care, and vaccination.

 A number of parents right now are choosing to delay their routine immunization schedule due to the threat of coronavirus disease (COVID-19).
-But, is there really no other choice?
+However, is there really no other choice?

 Prior to ECQ, vaccination rates were recorded to be at a 16 percent average immunization rate per quarter — a far cry from the ideal target of 23 to 24 percent per quarter, with a cumulative target of a 95 percent vaccination rate per year to achieve herd immunity.

-As parents, we should also be responsible when we bring our child outside for their vaccination schedule.
+As parents, we should also be responsible when we bring our children outside for their vaccination schedule.